 I’m not sure the origin of Halloween, but I know what it has become: tacky New Year’s Eve.
 In my adult years I have found the two to be practically identical in frustration and disappointment.
 Both you have to dress up for, your friends want to go to special events for each, and if not that your usual bar is always more crowded.
-And without fail by the time you stumble home that night it’s always in a daze of disappointment.
+And without fail by the time you stumble home that night it’s always in a daze of disappointment and superhero costumes.
 However, I like to party and because of that every year, against my better judgment, I suck it up and head out on Halloween.
 If you’re like me and your #FOMO (am I doing that right?) has you going out this Halloween here are five iconic costumes you can create from items around the home, or easily acquired.

 #5 Nightman, It’s Always Sunny In Philadelphia